 School newsletters are the main means of communication between the school and home.
-All families will receive a copy every second Wednesday in 2019.
+All families will receive a copy every Wednesday.
 You may need to check your child’s school bag to make sure they are remembering to hand you any notices from school.
 If you would prefer to receive your newsletter by email please notify the office.
 We are also on Facebook.

 PARENT / TEACHER INTERVIEWS

 Parents are encouraged to keep in touch with their child’s teacher if they have any concerns about what’s going on with their child at school.
 For more lengthy discussions or serious concerns parents are asked to make use of our formal interview times to avoid disrupting classroom learning.
 If the teacher wishes to discuss your child’s academic progress or behaviour you will be advised by direct contact or letter.

 All interview times are made through the school office to ensure everybody is available at the agreed time.

 In line with the school’s Assessment and Reporting Policy the school will issue two formal reports for students.
 Term 2 – Semester One Report and parent interviews.
 Term 4 – Semester Two report.

 It is important that all parents endeavour to meet the teacher early in the year.
 Please make the effort to arrange a mutually convenient time so that you can share your knowledge of your child and in doing so help the teacher understand them better and cater for their individual needs.

 Parents are requested to give us one week’s notice in writing when children are about to leave our school or transfer to another school.
 This will provide adequate time to enable the staff to ensure that all records, books, medical cards, reports etc have been completed or checked prior to the child’s departure.

 For the safety of the children, the school insists on all visitors, parent classroom helpers, etc. coming to the office to sign in.
 This also assists Admin to know how many people are on school grounds in case of an emergency.